-Network partners enter into cooperation agreements with us or regional operating entities, pursuant to which the network partners are authorized to carry out part of the express delivery business under the "J&T" brand within a designated geographic region.
-Historically, we collaborated with unconsolidated regional operating entities in Indonesia and Thailand to manage network partners.
+Network partners enter into cooperation agreements, pursuant to which the network partners are authorized to carry out part of the express delivery business under the "J&T" brand within a designated geographic region.
+Typically, network partners enter into cooperation agreements with regional operating entities that are our subsidiaries or controlled affiliated entities.
+During the Track Record Period, we also collaborated with unconsolidated regional operating entities in Indonesia and Thailand to manage network partners.
 Network partners in those jurisdictions typically signed collaboration agreements with these unconsolidated regional operating entities.
 These cooperation agreements contained substantially the same terms as our cooperation agreements with other network partners.
 Below are some of the key terms of our cooperation agreements with network partners:

-• Fees.
+- Fees.
 Pursuant to our cooperation agreements with network partners, we collect fees from the network partners for the use of our delivery network.
 These fees are variable and based on guidelines, local market conditions and government guidance, where applicable.
-We also pay pickup and/or delivery fees to our network partners for the services fulfilled through their pickup and/or delivery outlets.

-- Business operations.
+We also pay pickup and/or delivery fees to our network partners for the services fulfilled through their pickup and/or delivery outlets. - Business operations.
 Our cooperation agreements with network partners assign specific geographic regions of operations for each network partner which vary in size depending on the capabilities of the network partner and the needs of our network, including business volume.
 Our network partners also have access to our proprietary software that is designed to be used by network partners and their delivery personnel and link them to our system. - Pricing.
 Network partners are free to determine the customer-facing price, taking into account the service fee collected by the regional operating entity, the network partner's own operating costs and our guidance. - Term.
 The cooperation agreements with network partners are generally for a term of one or two years and each network partner may elect to negotiate with us for renewal of the agreement upon expiration. - Deposit.
 Network partners are required to place deposits with us as a performance guarantee. - Termination.
 The cooperation agreements can be terminated upon mutual agreement or by either party with prior notice after the occurrence of certain events including, but not limited to, one party's failure to perform certain contractual obligations. - Service quality.
 To ensure the performance and service quality of our network partners, the cooperation agreements also set out terms such as operation process, service standards and quality, maintenance and settlement.
 For example, our regional sponsors oversee the performance of our network partners, set performance targets and provide them with training.
 In practice, we review their key performance indicators through our systems so that our regional sponsors can help them improve operational performance.
 If there is a material violation of our operational standards by network partners, we are entitled to request such network partners to suspend business and rectify accordingly.
 We also have the right to impose monetary penalties according to the policies imposed by the relevant regional operating entities on our network partners for failure to adhere to the terms of the agreements.